Chipboard

 • It is easy to use nails, screws, and adhesives with them.

 • All sides are perfectly grooved, which allows every piece to interlock securely, creating a reliable connection.
-Adding a glue will add strength to the connection and prevent the chipboard flooring from squeaking.
+Adding glue will add strength to the connection and prevent the chipboard flooring from squeaking.

-Showing 1–24 of 38 results
+Showing 1–32 of 63 results